-Many people who rent a home, condo or apartment may not be aware of their rights in regards to incurring serious injury on their landlord’s property.
-They may even be led astray by the property owner or insurance adjuster, who makes them feel as if there is little or nothing they can do.
+Many people who rent a house, condominium, or apartment may not be aware of their rights if they incur severe injury on their rented property.
+The property owner or insurance adjuster may try to convince them feel there is little or nothing they can do.
 Those who do not understand the deeper implication of landlord liability may decline to pursue litigation out of fear they will be evicted.

-An apartment owner (landlord or “lessor”) who leases an apartment can be held legally responsible (“liable”) to the tenant (“lessee”) and the tenant’s guests for dangerous conditions existing in the apartment unit that the landlord does not inform the tenant about and the dangerous condition is not obvious.
+An apartment or property owner (landlord or lessor) who leases an apartment can be held liable to the tenant (lessee) and the tenant’s guests for dangerous conditions existing in the apartment unit that the landlord does not inform the tenant about and the dangerous condition is not obvious.

 The owner of an apartment complex can be held liable for the damages resulting from injuries due to: